erangaeb/backstage-apis/README.md

   name: osmt-g2-2-4-focal-20220610-1-22-10-00
 ```
 9. `Makefile`
-10. `openstack-cluster.yaml`(Set `nodecidr` and `externalNetworkId` according to the `sth` related data.
+10. `openstack-cluster.yaml`(Defines Openstack cluster manifest.
+Set `nodecidr` and `externalNetworkId` according to the `sth` related data.
 These data can be found in another cluster deployed in the `sth` datacenter, e.g `prod-2`.
-Set `controlPlaneAvailabilityZones` according to the `sth` related value `az1`.
+Set `controlPlaneAvailabilityZones` according to the `sth` related value `az1`.)
 ```
 nodeCidr: 10.227.0.0/18
 externalNetworkId: fc91b0c3-3a28-40ce-8781-4802aac218bb # cuspageroonline_sth_standard_ext-net_531
 controlPlaneAvailabilityZones:
   - az1
 ```
 11. `osmt-control-plane-g2-2-4-focal-20220610-1-22-10-00-p2.yaml`(Defines Openstack machine template for the `control-plane` machine.
-Need to find the image name `soruceUUID` from the Openstack image list and add the latest images' `UUID` value here. `serverGroupID` generates from the ops repo via defining the anti-affinity.
-The generated id can be found in Nordlo sth dashboard)
+The `image` field defines the name of the Openstack image. `soruceUUID` defines UUID of the Openstack image.
+Need to find the `image` and `soruceUUID` from the latest Openstack image avialable in the `sth` datacenter. `serverGroupID` generates from the `ops` repo via defining the anti-affinity.
+The generated `serverGroupIDs` can be found in Nordlo sth dashboard.
+More details discussed in the section 4.)
 ```
 image: ubuntu-focal-server-cloudimg-amd64.img-20220610-k8s-1.22.10-00
 rootVolume: